damanimehul/damanimehul.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I am Mehul Damani, a final year undergraduate studying Mechanical Engineering at [NTU, Singapore][ntu].
 Currently, I hold concurrent research positions at the National University of Singapore and New York University.
 At NUS, I am a part of the [Multi-Agent Robotic Motion Lab][marmot] advised by [Guillaume Sartoretti][guillaume] .
-At NYU, I am a part of the [CILVR][cilvr] cluster advised by [Lerrel Pinto][lerrel].
-My research primarily lies at the intersection of reinforcement learning and robotics.
+At NYU, I am a part of the [CILVR][cilvr] cluster advised by [Lerrel Pinto][lerrel]. **My research primarily lies at the intersection of reinforcement learning and robotics**.

 ### Research Interests
 I am amazed by the capabilities of the human mind and aspire to develop intelligent systems with the ability to generalize, adapt and evolve in the real world.
 I see my research encompassing the domains of machine learning (with a focus on reinforcement learning), vision and robotics. **My current topics of focus are - [curriculum learning][curriculum] for reinforcement learning agents, [multi-agent traffic signal control][traffic] and [multi-agent pathfinding][mapf].**